charles-dyfis-net/gr-godox-remote/README.md

 This is the fun part!
 The blocks you'll use are as follows:

 - `Godox Message Sanitizer`: Takes messages (of the form `{"group": 2, "chan": 11, "cmd": 0, "color": 1}`), fixes any values outside the range that can be represented, and adds a valid checksum.
+- `Godox Message Muxer`: Responsible for deduplicating messages (taking only the most recent one per group and channel) and mixing them with enough delay between to allow reliable reception.
+Also emits gain control messages to avoid a DC offset signal when no transmission is actively desired.
 - `Godox Message -> Bitfield`: Takes messages emitted by the sanitizer, and transforms to messages each containing a sequence of bits (`[0, 0, 1, 0, ...]`)
 - `Godox Bitfield -> Timings`: Takes messages each containing a sequence of bits, and transforms to a sequence of values and timings (`[(#t, 13e-4), (#f, 6e-4), (#t, 7e-4), ...]`)
 - `Timings -> OOK`: Takes messages each with a sequence of boolean values and times; generates a stream of floating-point values, suitable to be multiplied by a sine wave and sent out a radio.

+See `fader.grc` for an example that fades one light off and the other one on as a slider is moved -- unlike the official Godox remote, this can go all the way down to 0% brightness.

 ### Storing wireless sequences